matthijskooijman/arduino-lmic/README.md

 individual source file for more details, but bear in mind that until the upstream developers look into this issue, it is safest to assume the Eclipse license applies.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).